-A java implementation is less accessible from dotnet, C, python, and other scripting languages that are making (slow) inroads into trading floors.
+A java implementation is less accessible from dotnet, python, and other scripting languages that could be making (slow) inroads into trading floors.
 In contrast, all major languages support an decent interface to integrate with a C library.
-C is the common denominator.
+C is the

 More importantly, the sponsors of the quant lib are business users (not only traders) and they

 know none of the languages but they know MSExcel.
 I’d say Excel integration is a must for every quant lib, otherwise traders may refuse to use it.
 C implementations easily integrate with MSExcel, via the

 Microsoft COM interface and other interfaces.
 C# also integrates well with Excel.